hashicorp/terraform-provider-aws/website/docs/r/glue_crawler.html.markdown

 * `connection_name` - (Required) The name of the connection to use to connect to the JDBC target.
 * `path` - (Required) The path of the JDBC target.
 * `exclusions` - (Optional) A list of glob patterns used to exclude from the crawl.
+* `enable_additional_metadata` - (Optional) Specify a value of `RAWTYPES` or `COMMENTS` to enable additional metadata intable responses. `RAWTYPES` provides the native-level datatype. `COMMENTS` provides comments associated with a column or table in the database.

 ### S3 Target